-In previous blogs in this series, I’ve covered Power BI governance topics that are useful for most organizations but implementing a data gateway is only needed for organizations using on-premise data sources.
+In previous blogs in this series, we’ve covered Microsoft Power BI governance topics useful for your organization.
+The topic of on-premises data gateway is only needed for organizations using on-premises data sources.
 If you’re using all cloud data sources, then congratulations!
-This step is not needed at all for your implementation.
-That makes your life a little easier with deploying and implementing Power BI.
+This step is not needed at all for your implementation and simplifies your Power BI architecture.

 One Gateway Per Server

-Setting up a data gateway is only needed for on-premise data sources.
-Additionally, only one data gateway is allowed per server.
+Setting up a data gateway is only needed for on-premises data sources.
+Additionally, only one data gateway can be installed per server.
 Here is a link to download the latest Power BI data gateway.

 Use Service Accounts

-Make sure you use service accounts with the correct permissions for your data source connections.
-Service accounts are shared accounts that have the appropriate permissions for those on-premise data sources.
-Don’t use personal accounts, because that can get messy when passwords expire.
-If passwords expire and you haven’t replaced them in the gateway connection, then your data sources will be offline, and you may have end users saying they can’t connect to their Power BI reports.
+Ensure you are using service accounts with the appropriate permissions for authentication in your data source connections.
+Don’t use personal accounts, due to password expiration or an employee leaving your organization.
+If passwords expire and you haven’t replaced them in the gateway connection, then your data sources will be offline.
+This may lead to end user frustration with Power BI reports being unavailable.

 Consider Clustering Data Gateways

-By “clustering”, I mean you can install one data gateway and then install another data gateway and attach it (or cluster it) to the existing data gateway.
-I have some use cases for this below.
+Clustering data gateways means you can install one data gateway and then install another data gateway and attach it (or cluster it) to the existing data gateway.
+We have some use cases for this below.

 Dev/Test/Prod Data Separation

-Maybe you want to have a data gateway for just your dev data source connections, your test, or your prod data sources.
-Like how we set up workspaces in that dev/test/prod environment, consider setting up your data gateway cluster in that same configuration.
+One option for your gateway setup is to have a single gateway for your dev data source connections, your test, or your prod data sources.
+Similar to how we recommended setting up your workspace environments with a dev/test/prod distinction, consider setting up your data gateway cluster in a similar configuration.

 Divide by Type (Like DirectQuery vs Import)

 You may want to set up your cluster based on the type of data source connections you’re using (like DirectQuery vs. import data source connections).
-You may want all your imported dataset connections to sit on one cluster.
-For your DirectQuery data source connections, you’ll want that to sit on a different data gateway.
+You may want to consider putting all your imported dataset connections on one cluster.
+For your DirectQuery data source connections, you will want those connections to sit on a separate data gateway.

 Why?
-Because DirectQuery utilizes much more CPU for those queries back to your data source.
-For import data source connections, you’re going to need much more RAM (memory) resources on that gateway server because all that data is saved in data source files.
+Because DirectQuery datasets require more CPU for those native queries back to your data source.
+Import datasets will require more memory (RAM) resources on that gateway server.

 Do Not Allow Personal Data Gateways